hales1991/MD-101T00-ManagingModernDesktops/Instructions/Labs/0501-Configuring multi-factor authentication.md

 5. In the Azure Active Directory admin center, in the navigation pane, select **Users**.
 6. Select **All users** and then at the top of the results pane select **Multi-Factor Authentication**.
 You may need to select the ellipse first to view the Multi-Factor Authentication option.
 7. On the multi-factor authentication page, select **service settings**.
-8. Scroll down to the **verification options** section.
+8. Scroll down to the **Verification options** section.
 Take note of the various methods that can be configured for user verification.
 Do not make any changes.
-9. In the **remember multi-factor authentication on trusted device** section, select the check box next to **Allow users to remember multi-factor authentication on devices they trust**.
+9. In the **Remember multi-factor authentication on trusted device** section, select the check box next to **Allow users to remember multi-factor authentication on devices they trust**.
 10. Next to **Number of days users can trust devices for**, enter **30** and then select **save**.
 Select **close** when prompted.
-11. At the top of the page, under **multi-factor authentication**, select **users**.
+11. At the top of the page, under **Multi-factor authentication**, select **Users**.
 12. In the user list, select the check box next to **Alex Wilber**.
 13. In the Alex Wilber page, select **Enable**.
-14. On the **About enabling multi-factor auth** message, select **enable multi-factor auth**.
+14. On the **About enabling multi-factor auth** message, select **Enable multi-factor auth**.
 15. On the **Updates successful** message, select **close**.
 Take note that the **Multi-Factor Auth Status** for Alex Wilber is now **Enabled**.
 16. Close Microsoft Edge.